lockss/lockss-rtd-portal/docs/plugin/index.rst

    The LOCKSS Plugin Developer Guide is under construction.

-**Welcome to the LOCKSS Plugin Developer Guide.** This section of the LOCKSS Documentation Portal contains information aimed at developers of LOCKSS plugins.
+**Welcome to the LOCKSS Plugin Developer Guide.** This section of the LOCKSS Documentation Portal contains information aimed at developers and maintainers of LOCKSS plugins.

-.. only:: html

-   Use the menu to navigate to the section of your choice.

 .. toctree::
-   :hidden:
+   :caption: Table of Contents
    :numbered:

    introduction/index